The higher education master's Class of 2025.

 Bio: Hi all!
 My name is Alexis Trojahn, and I am a first-generation college student who recently graduated from the University of Connecticut with a BA in Psychological Sciences and a BA in Speech, Language, and Hearing Sciences.
 I focus on working with individuals who identify as having a disability.

-Currently, I am a graduate assistant for the Student Health and Wellness Department, where I coordinate events and programming for the ever-growing Wellness Community, provide student support, and advance holistic wellness knowledge.
+Currently, I am a graduate assistant for the Student Health and Wellness Department, where I coordinate events and programming for the ever-growing wellness community, provide student support, and advance holistic wellness knowledge.

 Entry Term: Fall 2023